 - List your blog on the OnTopList directory.

 - Do quick posts on buymeacoffee.com and/or Ko-fi linking back to your site.
 Even if you’re not looking for coffee donations, it’s a good way to get links pointing to particular posts/pages you’ want people to see on your site.
 Google Images also seems to like images on coffee site posts.
 After I changed the URL on my buymeacoffee page, my DA dropped by one point shortly thereafter as it didn’t find the new URL right away.

-- Contently lets you create a portfolio of your work, and you can include links to some of your favourite blog posts.
+- Contently lets you create a portfolio of your work, like some of your best blog posts.

 - Goodreads can be a source of backlink action.
 When I post reviews there, I write at the bottom “this post originally appeared on [link to post].”
 Leaving reviews on popular books seems to be the way to get your link noticed.

 - Want to tell WordPress developers what’s broken in the block editor?
 Github is the place to do it.
 You create a profile with your blog URL, and create or comment on a pull request.
 Boom, you’ve got yourself a 96 DA backlink.
-It’s a little more sophisticated than ranting to the happiness engineers, but this is the hangout for people who actually solve broken editor code problems as opposed to trying to fix your problem for you.
+It’s a little more sophisticated than ranting to the happiness engineers, but this is the hangout for people who actually solve broken editor code problems as opposed to trying to smooth over problems for you.

 Over to you